yinzheng-zhong/GamerBotEnv/README.md

 Windows security is such a pain.
 If any file is missing, check the antivirus.

 # Windows
+Use Anaconda if you want to use GPU for deap learning.

 If you have problems installing the pyaudio, use the following command:

 *pip install pipwin*